Moy-Moi/CodingTest_0519/README.md

 # CodingTest_0519: kdb-dev-programming-test assigned on May 19, 2023

 ## To use:
+1. Start up RTS with the following (assuming q is installed as expected): q Task3_RTS/RTS.q -p 5001
 1. Start up the pricer with the following (assuming q is installed as expected) q Task2_instrumentPricer/InstrumentPricer.q -p 5000
 2. in 3 different terminals, start up  each feed with the following (assuming q is installed as expected) in this exact order: